transcend-io/vz-cli/README.md

 ### Step 3) Create a .env file to store secrets and common environment configuration

-Create a .env file with variables like this:
+Create a `./.env` file with variables like this:

 ```.sh
 TRANSCEND_API_KEY=FILL_ME
 TRANSCEND_API_URL=https://api.us.transcend.io
 ```

 The `TRANSCEND_API_KEY` is a secret, and this should not be committed to git or pasted into your terminal history.
-If you do either of these, the API key can be cycled [in the Transcend Dashboard](https://app.transcend.io/infrastructure/api-keys).
+You should add your `./.env` to the `.gitignore` if you are running these commands from a git repository.
+If you do commit an API key or paste it in the terminal, the API key can be cycled [in the Transcend Dashboard](https://app.transcend.io/infrastructure/api-keys).

 ### Step 4) Run commands